Wisdom Teeth Removal

 What Are Common Complications Associated with Wisdom Teeth?

-In an effort to avoid the pain and complications associated with impacted wisdom teeth and tooth misalignment, Palmdale dentists Dr. Jason Oh and Dr. Ju Roe’s approach to your family’s ongoing dental healthcare plan will include the monitoring and removal of wisdom teeth.
+In an effort to avoid the pain and complications associated with impacted wisdom teeth and tooth misalignment, Palmdale dentist Dr. Oh’s approach to your family’s ongoing dental healthcare plan will include the monitoring and removal of wisdom teeth.
 Typically, the earlier the need for wisdom teeth removal is identified, the better; early removal can prevent damage to neighboring healthy teeth, bone, gum tissue, nerves, and blood vessels.